JuliaTagBot/Funm.jl/README.md

 # Funm.jl

-A Julia package for compute matrix functions.
+A Julia package for computing matrix functions.